duongvituan/godot-sprite-shader/docs/docs.md

 Inherits: SShader < Node < Object

 ### Description

 SShaderInterval is SShader but it has property **process_value**.
-You need update process_value to do animation (you can use play func or use AnimationPlayer..)
+You need update process_value to do animation (you can use play func or use AnimationPlayer...)

 ### Properties